Q. "What are the "dos and don'ts" about protecting the tree?"

-We only design and build treehouses on a project-by-project basis.
+We design and build treehouses on a project-by-project basis.
 Every tree house is different because of the size, shape and type of tree it is in.
-Pre-fabrication of treehouses would not be possible as each project is different.
-We are not aware of any other treehouse company that sells pre-fabricated treehouses either.
+We do sell plans

 Q. "What is a possible 'Hole-in-the-Roof' solution for keeping rain out of a treehouse?"